zbr17/OptVQ/README.md

 We will release the training scripts soon.

+## Future work

+- **Image Generation:** Due to limited computation resources, the generation experiment on ImageNet with MaskGiT will cost around more than 1 month on 8 NVIDIA 4090 GPUs.
+If you are interested in this experiment, please contact us.
+- **High Compression Ratio:** We also plan to explore how to train a tokenizer with high compression ratio (e.g., f=32).
+If you have any ideas, please feel free to contact us.

 <!-- ## Citation

 If you find this work useful, please consider citing it.